-I chose to start the design phase with a strong visual reference for the client.
+After synthesizing the information gathered during the kickoff, we began the design phase with a strong visual reference for the client.
 Considering that they probably had never seen wireframes before, this gave them a stronger confidence in the design team.
-After synthesizing the information gathered during the kickoff and referencing the client's style guide, I began creating "style tiles."
+While reviewing the client's current style guide, "style tiles" were created.
 These sample designs help explain the look and feel of the product by showing sample color palettes, typographic style, and interface elements.

-I began wireframing the home view for iOS and Android, investigating navigation paradigms and visual representations of various rewards data.
-I worked with the research team to test the navigation pattern by producing several prototypes to be A/B tested.
+In order to investigate navigation paradigms and visual representations of various rewards data, I began wireframing the home view for iOS and Android.
+Worked with the research team, we put together a discussion guide to test the navigation pattern, producing several prototypes to be A/B tested.
 I also created a card sorting study where the app's main features were listed on note cards and the participants were asked to order them by importance.

 Once we knew which home view structure had the most successful outcome and which features were the most popular, I was able to create additional prototypes to test other functions of the app.
 We conducted 3 rounds of tests with 7 participants each.

 After taking into account all of our findings from the user research, I began creating user interface designs for iOS, Android, and web.
-I based all of the design elements on the visual direction chosen by the client during the style tiles phase.
+All of the design elements were derived from the visual direction chosen by the client during the style tiles phase.
 Taking into account best practices from Apple's Human Interface Guidelines and Google's Material Design, I designed three unique experiences that each accounted for the ideal features.

 During our research, we discovered that our primary user base owned Android devices.
 During initial prototyping, we tested several navigation structures for iOS and Android, including the tab bar.
 Formerly considered an iPhone-only paradigm, the tab bar was recently added to the Material Design library.
 When the research showed that the tab bar was actually favorable to Android users, I chose to use this paradigm as the main navigation pattern for both native devices.

-After several rounds of feedback from the client, I finalized the designs for development.
+After several rounds of feedback from the client, designs were finalized for development.
 This sampling of desktop and mobile web designs shows how many of the same features were adjusted per device.
 Selected as the most important feature by users, the "Visit Rewards" data visualization was designed to give users a seamless experience between platforms.